Kiribati to Hawaii through the ITCZ

 During WWII, the US military produced a series of posters and comics as part of a propaganda campaign against Malaria.

-My IFR departure from Henderson field was at pilot discretion.
-I climbed up out over Iron Bottom sound in to the thick clouds and turned left over the island of Guadalcanal.
-No Mitsubishi A6M "zeros" challenged me to a dog fight as I headed south-east toward Vanuatu.
+My IFR departure from Henderson field was completely at pilot discretion even though the tower was operational.
+There was one other aircraft flying about 10 miles away from the airport.
+After announcing my intentions over the radio, I climbed briskly over Iron Bottom sound in to the thickening clouds and turned counter-clockwise over the jungle island of Guadalcanal.
+I thought I caught a glimpse of a Mitsubishi A6M "zero" through gaps in the clouds as I headed south-east toward Vanuatu...

-Perfect weather, moderate winter temperatures, and one content pilot flying at 10,000 ft over the outback of Australia.
+Perfect weather and moderate winter temperatures while flying at 9500 ft over the outback of Australia.
 I rode 40 knot tail winds across the entire Australian continent.

 The indomitable outback of Australia